mariekyle/liminal-ebook-manager/ROADMAP.md

 ## Vision Statement

 Liminal is a personal reading companion that eliminates the friction of managing an ebook library across multiple systems.
-It provides a single, mobile-friendly home for browsing, tracking, discovering, and reflecting on books - both owned and wished for - so that the reader can spend less time managing and more time in the liminal space of reading.
+It provides a single, mobile-friendly home for browsing, tracking, discovering, and reflecting on books - both aquired and wished for - so that the reader can spend less time managing and more time in the liminal space of reading.

 ---